Coffee roasting is extremely important to create a flavorful cup of coffee.

 In the roasting process, the coffee beans undergo several chemical reactions.

-After burning, the water content is reduced to between 3 and 0.5 percent of the bean weight, depending on the degree of burning.
+After burning, the water content is decreases to between 3 and 0.5 percent of the bean weight, depending on the degree of burning.

 We calculate a burning loss of 15% for lightly roasted coffee and 19% for dark roasted coffee.

-Then what taste profile you want the finished coffee to have.
+Then whichever taste profile you want the finished coffee to have.

 Unfortunately, roasting coffee too dark is often used to camouflage poor coffee quality.

 Internationally, coffee producers often have names for the different degrees of roasting, such as Light Roast, City Roast, Full City Roast, French Roast, and Italian Roast.